nicholasnbg/ca-front-test/README.md

 The app should automatically open up in your default web browser, if it doesn't, you can open it manually by going to http://localhost:3000 in your web browser.

+## Run Tests

+You can run the test suites by running the command `npm run test` and pressing the a key to run all tests.

 ## Thoughts and Comments

 ### React + Redux